Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 What did they do?

-They convened a seminar in what did we do to make them hate us.
+They convened a seminar in what did we do to make them hate us?

-You know how the Republicans are afraid to criticize Obama because they're afraid of the charge of racism.
+You know how the Republicans are afraid to criticize Obama because they're afraid of the charge of racism?

-Well, the left is afraid to go after militant Islam because militant Islam might nuke them, or militant Islam might target them, or militant Islam might get mad at them, or what have you.
+Well, the left is afraid to go after militant Islam because militant Islam might nuke them, or militant Islam might target them, or militant Islam might get mad at him or what have you.

 If it's not that, then there's a worse answer.

-I'm not gonna broach it.
+I'm not going to broach it.

-Uh but it is mystifying, nevertheless.
+But it is mystifying, nevertheless.

-We have a genuine, real life enemy.
+We have a genuine, real-life enemy.

 And if you didn't know better, you'd think it's the Republican Party.